sumatinikam1999/Shell-Scripting/DAY02/Notes.md

 `DATE=$(date)` -> Shell script will run command inside $() and stores output in DATE </br>

 `read`: It takes input from user
+`read -s`: If you don't want to show entered details in terminal